 - If you’ve got raised beds, you can start warming the soil up now by covering them with garden fleece.

 - A warm spell may encourage perennial weeds to make an appearance – this is your chance to blitz them before they get established by digging them up.
 Make sure you’ve got the whole root out as any pieces will sprout a new weed plant!

 - Watch out for slugs!
 This is the time of year when they start making an appearance, so if you start to see damage to brassicas or young plants then get the slug defences up and running.
-Pick a dry day and apply Nemaslug nematodes to the vegetable plot, and use Slugs Away Wool Pellets to keep critters away from young seedlings.
+Pick a dry day and apply Nemaslug nematodes to the vegetable plot.

 - Prune autumn-fruiting raspberry canes right down to the ground to boost new canes, which will carry the fruit in the autumn.
 Summer-fruiting canes need to be trimmed to just above a bud to encourage new growth.